-- All passwords must be at least 12 characters long and must include a combination of letters, numbers and/or special characters.
-Password examples are provided below under "Tips for Strong Passwords".
+All passwords are required to be at least 12 characters and must include a combination of letters, numbers and/or special characters.
+Password examples are provided below under "Tips for Creating Strong Passwords".

 Tips for Creating Strong Passwords

 To know what makes a password "good" or "safe," it is important to know what makes a password "weak" or "unsafe."